Online education: The foundations of online teaching Quiz Answers

 • True

-• He was worried that he would not be able to conduct the class online because of the technology being so new.
+• He was worried that he would not be able to conduct the class online because of the technology was so new.

 • Students found it remarkable that they could see and interact online.